-Let’s examine a few key elements to having good communication regarding estate planning.
+Let’s examine a few key elements to effectively sharing your estate plan with loved ones.

 Good estate planning discussions begin with good financial planning discussions.
 While children are young, discuss important basic financial planning principles with them like saving for things you want to buy, managing debt properly, good cash flow and spending habits, appropriate risk-taking, and basic stock and bond investing.